 U DJG/5 Correspondence, 1987-2004

 U DJG/7 Reviews and Interviews, 1970s-2000s

 U DJG/9 Programmes, 1980-2006

 U DJG/10 Photographs, 1980s-1990s

 How do I access the Collection?

->

-> The collection is available for anyone to use.
-Due to the personal and sensitive nature of some of the material certain closures have been placed on parts of this collection - this is clearly identified on the catalogue entries available in the searchroom or via our online catalogue.
+The collection is available for anyone to use.
+Due to the personal and sensitive nature of some of the material certain closures have been placed on parts of this collection, and these are clearly identified in the catalogue.

->

-> Any enquiries relating to research access, please contact the University Archivist Simon Wilson email@example.com for further information.
+For any enquiries relating to research access, please contact the University Archives team.